Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/samples/Sample2_GetCertificates.md

 ## Listing certificate versions

-Let's print all the versions of this certificate
+Let's print all the versions of this certificate.

 ```C# Snippet:CertificatesSample2ListCertificateVersions
 foreach (CertificateProperties cert in client.GetPropertiesOfCertificateVersions(certName1))